 The bickering is about accusations of lies cast between both men’ Soyinka a Pyrate and Obasanjo a Kegite.
 When an artist lies it is because he is corrupt, the value of the artist is in his or her incorruptibility and their trueness to their art.
 When a politician lies he is just doing his job, the value of a politician is found in his or her election victories and the success of the policies they espouse.
 Both Soyinka and Obasanjo know this.
 Calling a politician a liar is a futile exercise and such a claim if proven would not change any reality.
 Calling an artist a liar is an assault and if proven will bring his or her art into question.
 Wole Soyinka lost that one.

 Hunting quail is not a Nigerian aristocratic sport or pastime.
 Hunting too is firmly associated with the privileged classes and aristocracies in Europe and the Americas.
-In fact, hunting is associated with the poor in Nigeria and described as “killing meat”.
-So when Obasanjo says Soyinka is good at quail hunting again it his way of “Wole you are so out of touch with the Nigerian reality”.
+Hunting is associated with the poor in Nigeria and described as “killing meat”.
+So when Obasanjo says Soyinka is good at quail hunting again it is his way of “Wole you are so out of touch with the Nigerian reality”.
 But Obasanjo does not want to wake Wole up.
 Wole Soyinka lost that one too.

 It must be appreciated that Obasanjo is an intelligent man and was an exemplary student.
-In his WAEC he achieved aggregate six (scored over 70 or 75 percent in his best six subjects).
+In his WAEC he achieved aggregate six (scored over 70 or 75 per cent in his best six subjects).
 Unconfirmed reports tell of an Obasanjo who was a ‘straight A’ student at every level he engaged.
 If Obasanjo had gone into academia and not the military he would have easily made professor and would have still been a very good politician.
-Some may dismiss such a mere counterfactuals but it fundamentally adds up.
-Wole Soyinka’s genius and works needs no re-introduction.
+Some may dismiss such as mere counterfactuals but it fundamentally adds up.
+Wole Soyinka’s genius and works need no re-introduction.